-Cambridge University Hospitals will collect your relative / friend's name and contact details to contact them about this trial, and make sure that relevant information about the trial is recorded for their care, and to oversee the quality of the trial.
-Individuals from the Sponsor and regulatory organisations may look at their research records to check the accuracy of this trial.
-Cambridge University Hospitals will pass these details to the Sponsor along with the information collected from your relative / friend.
-The only people in the Sponsor organisation who will have access to information that identifies your relative / friend will be people who need to contact them in relation to this trial and to audit the data collection process.
-Cambridge University Hospitals will keep identifiable information about your relative / friend from this trial for 5 years after the trial has finished.
+Cambridge University Hospitals will collect your name and contact details to contact you about this trial, and make sure that relevant information about the trial is recorded for your care, and to oversee the quality of the trial.
+Individuals from the Sponsor and regulatory organisations may look at your research records to check the accuracy of this trial.
+Cambridge University Hospitals will pass these details to the Sponsor along with the information collected from you.
+The only people in the Sponsor organisation who will have access to information that identifies you will be people who need to contact you in relation to this trial and to audit the data collection process.
+Cambridge University Hospitals will keep identifiable information about you from this trial for 5 years after the trial has finished.

-All information collected about your relative / friend as a result of their participation in the trial will be kept strictly confidential.
-Their personal and medical information will be kept in a secured file and be treated in the strictest confidence.
+All information collected about you as a result of your participation in the trial will be kept strictly confidential.
+Your personal and medical information will be kept in a secured file and be treated in the strictest confidence.

-Once you have agreed for your relative / friend to participate in this trial they will be allocated a Trial ID Number.
-This is a unique trial number which will be used on all their trial documentation along with their date of birth.
-Their date of birth is considered to be personal information.
-We collect this personal information on trial documentation to help ensure that the data we receive as part of their trial participation is correctly allocated to them.
+Once you have agreed to participate in this trial you will be allocated a Trial ID Number.
+This is a unique trial number which will be used on all your trial documentation along with your date of birth.
+Your date of birth is considered to be personal information.
+We collect this personal information on trial documentation to help ensure that the data we receive as part of your trial participation is correctly allocated to you.
 By cross checking these two unique references we can ensure the integrity of the data.

-The people who analyse the information will not be able to identify your relative / friend and will not be able to find out their name, or contact details.
+The people who analyse the information will not be able to identify you and will not be able to find out your name, or contact details.
 Only anonymous trial data, without any personal information will be published at the end of the trial.

-When you agree for your relative / friend to take part in this trial, the information about their health and care may be provided to researchers running other research studies in this organisation and in other organisations.
+When you agree to take part in this trial, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
 These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
-Their information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.
-Link anonymised information will also be shared with Union Therapeutics (based in Denmark and who will become the data controller of this anonymised data once received and deal with it in accordance with the EU General Data Protection Regulation, UK General Data Protection Regulation and any other applicable data protection laws) who are supplying the UNI911 trial treatment for ongoing safety evaluation, which includes adverse events and pregnancy during your friend/relative' participation in the trial.
-Link anonymisation means the organisations who receive your trial information will not be able to identify your friend/relative from any records.
+Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.
+Link anonymised information will also be shared with Union Therapeutics (based in Denmark and who will become the data controller of this anonymised data once received and deal with it in accordance with the EU General Data Protection Regulation, UK General Data Protection Regulation and any other applicable data protection laws) who are supplying the UNI911 trial treatment for ongoing safety evaluation, which includes adverse events and pregnancy during your participation in the trial.
+Link anonymisation means the organisations who receive your trial information will not be able to identify you from any records.

-This information will not identify your relative / friend and will not be combined with other information in a way that could identify them.
-The information will only be used for the purpose of health and care research and cannot be used to contact your relative / friend or to affect their care.
-It will not be used to make decisions about future services available to them, such as insurance.
-If they have taken part in a parallel biomarker COVID-19 study at their hospital, we may wish to exchange information from the TACTIC-E trial with these study doctors to further enhance our knowledge of how the immune system handles COVID-19 and responds to different treatments.
-All your relative / friend's details will be anonymised.
+This information will not identify you and will not be combined with other information in a way that could identify you.
+The information will only be used for the purpose of health and care research and cannot be used to contact you or to affect your care.
+It will not be used to make decisions about future services available to you, such as insurance.
+If you have taken part in a parallel biomarker COVID-19 study at your hospital, we may wish to exchange information from the TACTIC-E trial with these study doctors to further enhance our knowledge of how the immune system handles COVID-19 and responds to different treatments.
+All your details will be anonymised.